allebone/help.omni.af.mil/docs/PEX/Training.md

 Other courses using the same Tasks and Grade Set will not lose any material.

-NOTE: You cannot delete a course once a student has been enrol ed.
+NOTE: You cannot delete a course once a student has been enrolled.
 See Help Topic, Managing Courses four further instruction.

 Build a Course